Phantas0s/gocket/README.md

 ## Acknowledgements

-* Thanks to the project [go-pocket](https://github.com/motemen/go-pocket), I had a quick base I modified and built upon.
+* Thanks to the project [go-pocket](https://github.com/motemen/go-pocket), it gave me the basic data structures and other ideas.
 * Thanks to [MariaLetta](https://github.com/MariaLetta/free-gophers-pack) for the awesome and beautiful Gopher pack!
 I used it for my logo on top.
 * Thanks to [Lukasz Adam](https://lukaszadam.com/illustrations) for his free and amazing illustrations I use basically everywhere.